-Exelixis, Inc. ("Exelixis," "we," "our" or "us") is committed to developing innovative therapies for cancer and other serious diseases.
-Through our drug discovery and development activities, we are building a portfolio of novel compounds that we believe have the potential to be high-quality, differentiated pharmaceutical products.
-Our most advanced pharmaceutical programs focus on drug discovery and development of small molecules in cancer.
+We are committed to discovering, developing and commercializing innovative therapies for the treatment of cancer and other serious diseases.
+Through our integrated drug discovery and development activities, we are building a portfolio of novel compounds that we believe have the potential to be high-quality, differentiated pharmaceutical products that can make a meaningful difference in the lives of patients.
+The majority of our programs focus on discovery and development of small molecule drugs for cancer.